redis/redis-doc/commands/xrange.md

 ...
 ```

-Also, note that once the sequence part of the last ID equals
-18446744073709551615, you'll need to increment the timestamp and reset the
-sequence part to 0.
-For example, incrementing the ID
+Also, note that once the sequence part of the last ID equals 18446744073709551615, you'll need to increment the timestamp and reset the sequence part to 0.
-`1526985685298-18446744073709551615` should result in `1526985685299-0`.
+For example, incrementing the ID `1526985685298-18446744073709551615` should result in `1526985685299-0`.

 A symmetrical pattern applies to iterating the stream with `XREVRANGE`.
-The
-only difference is that the client needs to decrement the ID for the subsequent
+The only difference is that the client needs to decrement the ID for the subsequent calls.
-calls.
-When decrementing an ID with a sequence part of 0, the timestamp needs
-to be decremented by 1 and the sequence set to 18446744073709551615.
+When decrementing an ID with a sequence part of 0, the timestamp needs to be decremented by 1 and the sequence set to 18446744073709551615.

 ## Fetching single items

-If you look for an `XGET` command you'll be disappointed because `XRANGE`
-is effectively the way to go in order to fetch a single entry from a
+If you're looking for an `XGET` command you'll be disappointed because `XRANGE` is effectively the way to go to fetch a single entry from a stream.
-stream.
-All you have to do is to specify the ID two times in the arguments
+All you have to do is to specify the same ID twice as the arguments of `XRANGE`:
-of XRANGE:

 ```
 > XRANGE mystream 1526984818136-0 1526984818136-0